carlorabi/BikeRentalSystem/README.md

 To thoroughly check the classes and methods for faults, a test module is developed alongside the main software.
 The majority of mistakes are caused by non-integer inputs, negative values, and null values.
 The majority of them have been looked after.

 # Aim and objectives
-The fundamental focus of this coursework is to take in the idea of programming in python and can compose a program for the given command.
-Besides, another target of this coursework is learning the concept of  knowing data structure in python.
-To achieve this aim will be create to finish all the work in the given time frame.
-Additionally, more research and study relating with this errand will be made.
+The primary goal of this course is to help students understand the fundamentals of Python programming and develop their ability to create programs in response to commands.
+A further goal of this curriculum is to teach students about Python data structures.
+To accomplish this goal, a deadline will be set for completing all work.
+Additionally, there will be additional research and study done in relation to this task.

 # Purposed approach
 To solve all the given work in this coursework, certain methodologies will be made which are follows.